 New Florida Bill May Restrict Employer Access to Social Media

 Are your social media profiles private?
 Can an employer or potential employer request to see your social media accounts?
-Currently there are employers who base hiring decisions and promotions on a candidate’s social media footprint.
+Currently there are employers who base hiring decisions, promotions, and even consideration for firing based on a candidate’s social media footprint.
 This may all change soon in Florida.

 What is Florida Senate Bill 186?

 If passed, this bill will make it illegal for a Florida employer to require access to a person’s social media accounts.
 This law covers employees and potential employees.
 The same bill died in committee during last year’s legislative session but this year it’s made it out of the Senate Commerce and Tourism Committee.

 In addition to social media profiles, the bill would cover employees’ (and potential employees’) instant messages, photos, videos, blogs, and audio recordings.
 Florida employers who violate this would be subject to civil action.
 Social media accounts for business would not be protected under this bill.